flhofer/docker_tutorial/#1_Container/README.md

 See [Builder reference][1] for more options.

+Optionally, now you can login to your docker hub account with `docker login` and then push the container image to the repository with `docker push <imagename>`. (you need an account for that..)

 ## Resources

 Once we have the container running, we might require a set of resources.
 Some need connectivity or a file access outside of the container.
 Ex. a web server needs to expose a port but also to access the pages files.
 If the files are stored inside the container, it gets hard to change and update a web page.